Toys for 6-Month-Old

-Another winning toy for baby boys is big animal or dinosaur toys.
+Another winning toy for 4 month old baby boys is big animal or dinosaur toys.
 You can opt for a big and bright animal toy.

 Or you can get a more advanced animal toy that has functions like the shape-sorting toy mentioned in our educational toy sections.
 Just ensure there are no small parts that could be a choking hazard.

 Best Sensory Toys for 6-Month-Old

 A baby rattle toy will always be useful to both babies and parents.
 It’s one of the first sensory toys babies receive and with good reason.
 It’s soft and a fun introduction to sounds and how a cause can have an effect: baby shakes the rattle, rattle makes a sound.

 They come in many shapes and sizes, from the normal rattle shape - a ball on a stick - to soft snap bands.
 Whichever you choose, make sure the sound isn’t too jarring or that the beads that make the sounds are toxic or easily accessible to the baby.

 A sensory toy is a patchwork ball or doll with various textures and colors that are bound to delight any baby's senses.
 These toys are bright and mismatched and offer the perfect engaging sensory toy for any super curious babies.

 While we’ve talked about the importance of textures and colors for young minds, we can’t overstate how important music is.
 Music is universally enjoyed and babies are no exception.

 Musical toys are some of the most frequently used by babies.
 The big, bright buttons are easy to press and the sound effects are sure to delight them.
 Many music toys also feature cool light shows and other functions that are sure to keep your baby busy for years to come.